-Child abuse is the perfect crime because its victims are often too embarrassed, confused and fearful to reveal the awful truth that haunts them whether they are awake or asleep.
-Moreover, though the specific acts of abuse are horrific, it is actually the psychological and emotional consequences of these acts – like depression, low self-esteem and lack of trust – which cause the real lifetime injury.
-Civil lawsuits will not erase the years of loss and suffering for a survivor, but they are perhaps the best way to hold responsible those who caused the pain.
+Child abuse is the perfect crime because its victims are often too embarrassed, confused and fearful to reveal the awful truth that constantly haunts them.
+Though the specific acts of abuse are horrific, it is the psychological and emotional consequences of these acts – such as depression, low self-esteem and lack of trust – which cause the real lifetime injury.
+For example, as a result of these consequences, many adult survivors of sexual abuse experience problems in romantic relationships and they suffer from sexual identity problems.
+Civil lawsuits will not erase the years of loss and suffering for a survivor of sexual abuse, but they can provide a self-affirming experience and are perhaps the best way to hold responsible those who caused the pain.

 The Boy Scouts of America has provided a valuable experience to generations of boys, however during this same period of time, the Boy Scouts of America have had a continuous problem with child molesters infiltrating their ranks of adult volunteers and scoutmasters.
 Paul Mones has represented young men who were abused as boy scouts.
 He has a thorough understanding of the Boy Scouts of America as an organization, its national structure and its history in addressing sexual abuse.
 His 2010 trial against the Boy Scouts on behalf of a man who was sexually abused by his leader in the early 1980’s resulted not just in a 19.9 million dollar verdict, but the release of the perversion files – confidential files on sexually abusive adult leaders maintained by the Boy Scouts of America for over 90 years.